lovato/machete/README.md

   -t TEMPLATE, --template TEMPLATE
                         Select one of the available templates (TODO list them here).
-  -p PROJECT, --project PROJECT
-                        Please specify how your project will be named.
   --chicken             Chicken mode (optional).
 Does NOT CHANGE anything.

 ```